MrR-o-b-o-t/Weather-App/README.md

 ## Summary

 I am continuing to improve my JavaScript skills and ability to work with API's.
-This app is a simple forecast application that pulls information based on your current location.
-That information is then displayed to the UI with some simple HTML and CSS and modified with vanilla JS.
+This app is a simple forecast application that pulls information based on a zip code input by the user.
+That information is then displayed to the UI with some simple HTML, CSS, BootStrap and vanilla JS.

 My first attempt at working with an API was a Pomodoro Timer that I built (Check it out on my GitHub!).
 I decided to pull inspirational quotes and display them after every completion of the timer.
 The Pomodoro and this weather forecast application have been great at getting over the initial